Common English Mistakes Italian Writers Make

 The fix

 When you finish drafting, search for these constructions and replace them with shorter, more direct alternatives.
 In English academic writing, directness signals confidence and clarity.
 Excessive formality signals unfamiliarity with the genre.
-A sentence like "We found that trust predicts performance" is not less scholarly than "It has been found, in the context of the present investigation, that trust appears to constitute a significant predictor of organizational performance."
-It is more scholarly, by the standards of English journal editors.
+A sentence like "We found that trust predicts performance" isn't less scholarly than "It has been found, in the context of the present investigation, that trust appears to constitute a significant predictor of organizational performance."
+It's more scholarly, by the standards of English journal editors.
+For more on the differences between American and British English conventions that may also affect Italian writers' style choices, see our article on UK English vs American English.

 Before submitting any English document, run through these targeted checks: